About road tolls in Norway

 Statens vegvesen [Norwegian Public Roads Administration] is the executive authority on behalf of the government and the Storting.

-The collection of toll charges is regulated and administrated through an agreement between Statens vegvesen, the toll road company
+The collection of toll charges is regulated and administrated through an agreement between Statens vegvesen, the toll charger

 and the customer.